-9 Top-Rated Beaches in Delaware
+10 Top-Rated Beaches in Delaware

-Each summer, hundreds of thousands of locals and tourists flock to the shore to enjoy the sun and sand, water sports, and attractions in the seaside towns.
+Each summer, hundreds of thousands of locals and tourists flock to the shore to enjoy the sun and sand, water sports, resorts, and attractions in these seaside towns.
 Big tourist areas like Rehoboth and Bethany are popular with families and couples, while seclusion-seekers enjoy the more peaceful setting of the many state parks and small-town beaches.

-1 Rehoboth Beach
+1. Rehoboth Beach

 Rehoboth Beach is one of the state's favorite beach resort towns, known for its beautiful boardwalk and ambience that is simultaneously old-fashioned and modern.
 The Boardwalk is the center of the action along the beach, home to numerous eateries, candy stores, and souvenir shops, as well as the Beach Arcade and the Funland amusement park.

 Location: Rehoboth Beach, Delaware